 Fair Hearing Appeals in New Jersey

 The filing and processing of a Medicaid application is time-consuming and frustrating.
-You must assemble five (5) years’ worth of financial information and do everything reasonably requested of you by the county to achieve eligibility, yet many applicants and/or their representatives are roadblocked by the continual delays and/or demands for additional information.
-Often the applicant or their representative is unable to reach the case worker assigned to the application in order to obtain a status update or assistance when questions pertaining to the application come up.
+You must assemble five (5) years’ worth of financial information and do everything reasonably requested of you by the county Medicaid agency to achieve eligibility, yet many applicants and/or their representatives are roadblocked by the continual delays and/or demands for additional information.
+Often the applicant or their representative is unable to reach the case worker or his/her supervisor assigned to the application in order to obtain a status update or assistance when questions pertaining to the application come up.
 If this is your experience, you are not alone.

 How Does One Appeal a Denial of Medicaid Eligibility in New Jersey?